An ancient land of Lemurs, Chameleons and Baobabs

 Discover the wonder of one of the most unique islands in the world with a Madagascar Tour.
 As the world’s second-largest island nation, Madagascar has a lot to offer, including UNESCO World Heritage sites.
 An internationally recognised biodiversity hotspot, its endemic flora and fauna have had close to 165 million years of isolation to develop into a veritable Noah’s Ark of unique species.

-Of all Madagascar’s must-see species, the country’s lemurs surely take the crown.
-Dotted about the island in a plethora of distinct habitats, one of the best places to observe the Diademed Sifaka and Indri, the largest of all lemurs, is Analamazoatra (Périnet) Reserve.
+The country’s lemurs surely take the crown of all Madagascar’s must-see species.
+Dotted about the island in many distinct habitats, one of the best places to observe the Diademed Sifaka and Indri, the largest of all lemurs, is Analamazoatra (Périnet) Reserve.
 Part of Andasibe-Mantadia National Park, it protects the last vestiges of pristine tropical rainforest on the island’s east coast.